efroemling/ballistica-angular-testing/README.md

-# ballistica-web
+# ballistica-angular-testing

 Not much here yet; just learning...

-Note; this is just a scratch-space for testing now; the actual front end will now be [BallisticaWeb](https://github.com/efroemling/ballistica-web).
+Note; this originated as ballistica-web but is just a scratch-space for testing now; the actual front end has been recreated at [BallisticaWeb](https://github.com/efroemling/ballistica-web).

 [Edit / run with StackBlitz ⚡️](https://stackblitz.com/edit/ballistica-web)